JamesLochhead/EfficientSQS/README.md

 will not benefit overly much from this service and it may not be a good idea to implement it.

 The service can be run anywhere that can assume an AWS IAM role on.
-That's easiest

- ECS Fargate,
-EKS, and EC2.
+That's easiest on AWS services but you could, in theory, with AWS IAM Roles Anywhere, or AWS Greengrass, do this on any compute.

 ## Configuration